 Along the main Everglades road, there are a series of stops with short walks that show the Everglades’ diverse ecosystems.

 At the end of the park road, Flamingo is the gateway to Florida Bay.
 The bay and its adjoining maze of mangrove waterways provide homes for thousands of birds and a wealth of fish, crabs, shrimp, and other marine life.

-Facilities, products, and services at Flamingo include a restaurant, campground, groceries, fuel, a marina, hiking and canoe trails, and scenic boat tours.
+Facilities, products, and services at Flamingo include a restaurant, campground, groceries, gasoline (no diesel), a marina, hiking and canoe trails, and scenic boat tours.